pcomer04/Personal-Website/README.md

 - **CSS**: For styling and design.
 - **JavaScript**: For interactive features.
 - **React**: For building the user interface and managing state.
+- **AWS**: For hosting the deployed build, used the Amplify service.

 ## Features